-Understanding stakeholder values in post-mining economies
+Understanding the values of stakeholders in Australian post-mining economies

 Risk, Evaluation and Planning

 Dr Marcus Barber

 This project will deliver a report with supporting references, and/or a system diagram that illustrates the diverse interpretations of “value” by a wide range of Stakeholders associated with a mine.
 The project will develop a customised approach to discuss what value means to each stakeholder group and how these change over time.
 The project will consider who are (and will be) stakeholders in different contexts, their different levels of influence and what they consider valuable in the context of transitioning to a post-mining economy.